 Watershed Resiliency Plan

-The WMA Board is working with partners to develop the Upper Iowa River Watershed Resiliency Plan that they believe will achieve the following Goals.
+The WMA Board worked with partners to develop the Upper Iowa River Watershed Resiliency Plan that they believe will achieve the following Goals.

 - Improve and protect ground and surface water quality;